kido1226/Haskell/Session6/README.md

 epoch = 100
 learning rate = 0.1
-Sample.txt includes 100 lines and it took about 25 minutes to calculate.
+Sample.txt includes 100 lines and 4189 words it took about 25 minutes to calculate.
 result:
 ```
 Epoch: 10, Batch: 100 | Loss: 6.702643